evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Single_Motor/_index.md

 The following functionalities are available on the **standard** seat.

 - heating
-- electric lumbar support
+- electric lumbar support](../../../../technology/seats/adjustment/#lumbar-support)
-- adjustable thigh support
+- adjustable thigh support](../../../../technology/seats/adjustment/#thigh-support-adjustment)

 You can choose from 5 different materials/colors for this seat type. <br />
 <br />